YM1587/Rating-scale-/react-tailwind-version/project/README.md

 ## It gives you the chance to claim the ownership of the developed application
 To transfer this Netlify project to your own account, you can use  this claim URL: https://app.netlify.com/claim?utm_source=bolt#eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJjbGllbnRfaWQiOiI1aDZmZEstVktNTXZuRjNiRlZUaktfU2JKVGgzNlNfMjJheTlpTHhVX0Q4Iiwic2Vzc2lvbl9pZCI6IjQ1MTIwMjIxOjQwNjI1NzUiLCJpYXQiOjE3NDQyNjQzNzJ9.BkU0umyMLalBYgtS8QudhAUiBBh_rrdXqb6PrVqDRKQ
+## DISCLAIMER.
+!!DO NOT CLAIM THE OWNERSHIP. tHE LINK I ADDED WAS JUST TO LET FELLOW DEVELOPERS KNOW HOW MUCH BOLT CAN DO.